 4.2 Known Releases

-Two areas were identified during site investigations to have impacted groundwater.
+Two areas were identified during site investigations to have impacted the groundwater.
 An area of soil staining was observed during hot spot removal in the area north of the Lining and Coating Buildings.
 An investigation was completed to assess the nature and extent of the stained soil.
-Three monitoring wells were installed in the area and identified PAH contamination present in groundwater.
-Second, a release of tetrachloroethene has resulted in an area of elevated VOC concentrations observed in the shallow groundwater at the Southeast Area of the site.
+Three monitoring wells were installed in the area, and PAH contamination was identified in the groundwater.
+Second, a release of tetrachloroethane has resulted in an area of elevated VOC concentrations observed in the shallow groundwater at the Southeast Area of the site.

 4.3 Removal Actions.

-Interim removal actions consisting of soil removal and capping to address elevated levels of PAHs were completed in 2011.
-Removal and capping occurred in two areas 1) in a narrow strip of soil north of the Lining and Coating Building, and 2) in soil that had sloughed onto the pavement on the leased portion of the Site from offsite.
+Interim removal actions consisting of soil removal and capping to address elevated levels of PAHs were completed in 2011 to 2012.
+Removal and capping occurred in two areas: 1) in a narrow strip of soil north of the Lining and Coating Building, and 2) in soil that had sloughed onto the pavement on the leased portion of the Site from off-site.

 5.0 Source Control Evaluation

-Because the site is located within the uplands, draining to the Portland Harbor Superfund study area an evaluation of source control was necessary for the site.
+Because the site is located within the uplands, draining to the Portland Harbor Superfund study area, an evaluation of source control was necessary.
 The upland source control investigation was conducted in accordance with the 2005 EPA/DEQ JSCS.

 The objective of a source control evaluation is to determine whether potential sources of contamination at the site have been identified and if additional characterization or source control measures are needed to prevent impacts to the Willamette River through the stormwater, groundwater, bank erosion, or overwater activities contaminant transport pathways.

-Due to the lack of frontage on the Willamette River, DEQ determined that erosion of contaminants from riverbanks or overwater discharges are not complete pathways.
-DEQ determined groundwater and stormwater are potentially complete contaminant transport pathways and the remainder of this decision document presents DEQ’s findings regarding these two pathways.
+Due to the lack of frontage on the Willamette River, DEQ determined that erosion of contaminants from riverbanks or overwater discharges is not a complete pathway.
+DEQ determined that groundwater and stormwater are potentially complete contaminant transport pathways, and the remainder of this decision document presents DEQ’s findings regarding these two pathways.

 5.1 Stormwater Source Control Evaluation